Liel-leman/Geometric-Calibrator/README.md

 {DatasetName} could be : "MNIST" or "CIFAR_RGB"

 ### Calibration implementation:
-- other_calibrators/ - Folder of the different calibration utils files.
+- other_calibrators/ - Folder of the other calibration utills files.
 - calibrators.py - Implemented class abstract class BaseCalibrator that other calibration implement his API.

 ### Helper Methods/Class files: